UtrechtUniversity/streetview-greenery/README.md

 ## Installation

 There is at the moment no real installation script.
-Just make sure you have all the requirements below:

-### Requirements / dependencies

-- Python 3.6+
-- Pillow
-- numpy
-- matplotlib
-- tensorflow
-- urllib
-- pykrige
-- scipy
-- tqdm
-- requests
-- gdal
-- folium
-- pybase64 [optional]
+First install the (non-python) GDAL library seperately.
+Then install the python bindings that has the same version (`pip install "gdal==x"`), where x is the version of your GDAL library.
+Finally install the remaining requirements using `pip install -r requirements.txt`.

 ## Quickstart [Command Line Interface]